 In the previous post, you saw "V아/어/여 주세요."
-It was a good expression to ask the listener to do something in a favor. '주세요' came from '주다' and conjugated with the command ending '으세요'.
-In this lesson, you will learn the details about the basic form, "V아/어/여 주다" grammar.
+It was a good expression to ask the listener to do something in a favor.
+The expression actually came from the basic form "아/어/여 주다."
+You'll learn about the details of this grammar today!

-"아/어/여 주다" is an expression (ending) to show the action of giving help to benefit others.
-Depending on how you conjugate the ending, it can be used to offer or promise help to others, or when asking for help.
+"아/어/여 주다" is a grammatical expression to show the action of giving help to benefit others.
+Depending on how you conjugate the ending, we can mean many things related to help!
+It can be used to offer or promise help to others, or when asking for help, etc.

-친구 가방을 들어 줬어요.
-I carried my friend's bag. (to help my friend)
+You can explain a helping situation. 친구 가방을 들어 줬어요.
+I carried my friend's bag (to help my friend.)

 2. Conjugation Information

-You attach the 아/어/여 주다 to a verb stem.
+아/어/여 주다 is a grammar to talk about the action of giving help.
+So, you can attach it only to a verb stem!
 It consists of two parts.
 The first part is 아/어/여 which is attached to a verb stem and then 주다.
+I'll divide each part and explain it to you!

 When a conjugation rule begins with 아/어/여, it is important to pay attention to the last vowel of the stem.
 If you have studied the present or past tense in my lessons, you will be familiar with this concept!
 If you want to know more about the 아/어/여 conjugation, please click here for more information!